Fix MacBook Trackpad Not Working after Sequoia Update

 Skip this step for M1 Mac User.
 M1 Mac Doesn’t need to store any Startup Value.
 We can reset by Restarting your M1 Mac or MacBook.

-Like we have seen how to reset SMC and why to reset SMC.
+We have seen how and why to reset SMC.
 Likewise, resetting PRAM has the same function as SMC.
-So let’s fix the Mac trackpad is not working on macOS Mojave by resetting PRAM.
+So, let’s fix the Mac trackpad that does not work on macOS Sequoia by resetting PRAM.

 • #1: Shut down MacBook.

-• #2: Turn it on and immediately press Option+Command+P+R keys altogether.
+• #2: Turn it on and immediately press the Option+Command+P+R keys altogether.

 • #3: Release the keys when you hear the second startup chime man’s Startup sound.